Popseli/Cohort-RFM-and-Clustering-Analyses-for-Customer-Segmentation-with-/README.md

 * Country: Country name.
 Nominal.
 The name of the country where a customer resides.
 ## Methodology
 * Data profiling and cleaning:
-  Statistical properties of data were generated to observe characteristics of the eintire dataset and each feature.
+  Statistical properties of data were generated to observe characteristics of the entire dataset and each feature.
 Missing values and errors were observed and handled accordingly.
 * Exploratory data analysis:
   Various data analysis tasks were performed to unveil various significant patterns and statistical characteristics of the dataset.
 These include distributions of number of orders and number of active customers per month, and top customers by purchses and country.
 * Customer retention rate cohort analysis: